ohager/stappo/README.md

 [ONLINE DEMO](https://rawgit.com/ohager/stappo/master/demo/index.html)

+## A brief introduction to Application State Management

+Nowadays, web applications can be quite complex and the big challenge of such complex (web) applications how to manage their complexity.
+State-of-the-art is component based development;
+Libraries/Frameworks like ReactJS, Angular2, Aurelia, VueJS, RiotJS and others applies this concept.
+This allows the devs to break down everything in more or less decoupled and (hopefully) reusable parts, which can be put together like Lego(tm).

+Besides the composition feature a web application needs to communicate with the backend to store or fetch persistent data.
+The common approach to interoperate with the backend is a REST-like/-ful API, or even more recent techniques like GraphQL (Relay).

+Each application of a certain complexity (usually the complexity doesn't need to be high, as you may see in the demo) needs to maintain some shared data amongst its components.
+This data represents a specific situation at a specific moment of that application while a user interacts with it.
+This is considered as application state.
+That state should be

+1. accessible by all components of an application
+2. ideally, stored in a single place (_Single Source of Truth_)
+3. mutable by a well-defined interface only

+> __Definition__: An application state is a deterministic situation at a certain moment of that application within the context of user interaction.

+As one can see in the [ONLINE DEMO](https://rawgit.com/ohager/stappo/master/demo/index.html), even very simple applications must share states amongst it components.
+The demo consists of very few components (<10), but has to share a item list and a search term:

+On adding a new item via the single input field, the item list must be updated.
+Additionally, the search bar allows text-based filtering; the item list is being updated on changed search term and changed item.
+This is still

 ## Versions

 1. __Generic Bundle__ `./dist/stappo.bundle.js` - A browserified bundle usable either on client- (Browser) or server-side (NodeJS).
 The bundles supports AMD/UMD/CommonJS/ES6 module importation.